cozygene/glint/README.md

     **Linux or MacOS** run ```sudo `which conda` install -c anaconda cvxopt```

 ### Documentation and a quick start tutorial
-A detailed documentation of glint can be found <a href="todo add link to docs" target="_blank">here</a>.
-In addition, we provide a <a href="todo add link to tutorial" target="_blank">quick start tutorial</a> that will get you started with GLINT quickly.
+A detailed documentation of GLINT can be found <a href="http://glint-epigenetics.readthedocs.io/" target="_blank">here</a>.
+In addition, we provide a <a href="http://glint-epigenetics.readthedocs.io/en/latest/tutorial.html" target="_blank">quick start tutorial</a> that will get you started with GLINT quickly.

 ### Dependencies